London Stock Exchange Group plc (LON:LSEG) Receives Consensus 'Moderate Buy' Rating from Analysts - ExBulletin

 London Stock Exchange Group plc (LON:LSEG) Receives Consensus ‘Moderate Buy’ Rating from Analysts

-Shares of London Stock Exchange Group plc (LON:LSEG – Get a rating) received a consensus rating of “moderate buy” from the six rating agencies that currently cover the company, Marketbeat.com reports.
+Shares of London Stock Exchange Group plc (LON:LSEG – Get an assessment) have earned a consensus “moderate buy” rating from the six rating agencies that currently cover the company, Marketbeat.com reports.
 One research analyst rated the stock with a hold recommendation and five gave the company a buy recommendation.
-The year-over-year average target price among brokers who updated their coverage on the stock in the past year is 9,408 GBX ($113.09).
+The year-over-year average target price among brokers who updated their coverage on the stock in the last year is 9,408 GBX ($113.09).

 Several equity research analysts have commented on LSEG shares.
 Royal Bank of Canada lowered its price target on London Stock Exchange Group shares from 105 ($126.22) to 102 ($122.61) and set an “outperform” rating on the stock in a Wednesday, February 1 report.
 Berenberg Bank reissued a “buy” rating and issued a price target of 100 ($120.21) on London Stock Exchange Group shares in a Monday, October 24 report.
-JPMorgan Chase & Co. raised its price target on London Stock Exchange Group shares from 9,700 GBX ($116.60) to 9,940 GBX ($119.49) and assigned the stock a rating of ” overweight” in a Monday, October 24 report.
+JPMorgan Chase & Co. raised its price target on London Stock Exchange Group shares from 9,700 GBX ($116.60) to 9,940 GBX ($119.49) and gave the stock an “overweight” rating. in a Monday, October 24 report.
 Finally, Barclays reissued an “overweight” rating and issued a price target of 9,200 GBX ($110.59) on London Stock Exchange Group shares in a Monday, October 24 report.

 London Stock Exchange Group Price Performance